trustoverip/tswg-keri-specification/spec/spec.md

 ##### Message type  field

 The message type, `t` field value shall be a three-character string that provides the message type.
 There are three classes of message types in KERI.
 The first class consists of key event messages.
 These are part of the KEL for an AID.
 A subclass of key event messages are Establishment Event messages, these determine the current key state.
 Non-establishment event messages are key event messages that do not change the key state.
 The second class of messages consists of Receipt messages.
 These are not themselves part of a KEL but convey proofs such as signatures or seals as attachments to a key event.
-The third class of messages consists of various message types that are not part of a KEL but are useful for managing the information associated with an AID.
+The third class of messages consists of various message types not part of a KEL but are useful for managing the information associated with an AID.

 The message types in KERI are detailed in the table below: